Thursday, December 29, 2016

 'A SUICIDE MYSTERY.
 ITALIAN'S UNKNOWN TROUBLE.

 The death of the young Italian, Leon Povinelli, who was found shot on Plumstead marshes, and was supposed to be an Anarchist, was inquired into by the Coroner at Woolwich yesterday.
 Povinelli was a knife grinder, and resided with a compatriot, Mr. Emelionella, who has a knife-grinding business in Brookmill-road, Deptford.
 The latter said that Povinelli had been drinking a good deal lately, and had declared that he did not like to live in this world any longer The witness was shown a copy of a weekly Anarchist journal, the “Grido della Folla” ['cry of the crowd'] published in Milan, which was found on the deceased, but be knew nothing of it.
 A detective stated that some writing on a corner of the paper might be translated "To avoid disgrace.”
 The revolver discovered near the body was not of English make.
 The Coroner remarked that the writing on the Anarchist newspaper showed that the man must have had something on his mind, although it was not known what.
 A bankbook had been found belonging to the man, showing that he had placed £25 to his credit in September and October last.
 He had put no money in since, and had probably been drinking it away.
-A verdict of “Suicide during temporary insanity, caused by drink and trouble,” was returned
+A verdict of “Suicide during temporary insanity, caused by drink and trouble,” was returned'

 (Leeds Mercury, 8 January 1907)